Gakken Compact Vision TV Boy

 The Gakken Compact Vision TV Boy (TV ボーイ, TV bōi) is a second generation home video game console developed by Gakken and released in Japan in 1983 for a price of ¥8,800.

 The system was made to compete with the Epoch Cassette Vision, which had a market dominance of 70% in Japan.

 The console was released months after the Nintendo Famicom and Sega SG-1000 which, although more expensive at ¥15,000, were more advanced and had more features as well as bigger games libraries; furthermore, Epoch had just launched the Cassette Vision Jr. revision for ¥5,000.
-These factors made the system obsolete from the start, with a high price tag, very few and comparably rudimentary games, and a strange form factor, leading to poor sales.
-As a result, it is now a very rare collector's item among some retro gamers.
+These factors made the system obsolete from the start, with a high price tag, few and comparably rudimentary games, and a strange form factor, leading to poor sales.
+As a result, it is now a rare collector's item among some retro gamers.

+In January 2024, the Gakken Compact Vision TV Boy game console hardware and six games were ROM dumped, scanned and preserved.
+This console could only be played on the MAME emulator.